Erni/ThisIsMe/README.md

 I need a job/personal-life balance.
 This balance gets the most out of me.
 I believe that when keeping this balance efficiency is maxed.

-If the job allows me to improve the world in some way, I am at your service and unconsciously I will do my best.
+If the job allows me to improve the world in some way, I am at your service and I will do my best unconsciously.
 Unconditional love for Nature and Science related projects.

 Personal conflicts are always bad.
 It will never help you nor the other person, no matter if you are a manager, teammate or subordinate.
 I strongly believe: **The ability to adjust and adapt yourself to the different kind of people and personalities is what makes you an amazing person** (being a manager or a teammate).
 Therefore:
 ### If you are my manager